Product Management

 There is no shortage of advice about how to be a good designer or a good software developer.
 But much less about effective dictatorship.

-This is the product development process we used a Trade Me.
+This is the product development process we used at Trade Me, and the best way I have to explain the role.
 It could be used by any team, whether it’s brand new (as Trade Me was then) or decades old (as Trade Me is now).
+There are six steps in two loops.

 Trade Me Product Management Process, 2005